-COURSE OBJECTIVES:

-1. To broaden the students' skills in using the elements and principles of visual language.
-Basic elements of 3D design: form, shape, texture, space, balance and gravity using the principles of organization: rhythm, balance, scale/proportion and movement / alignment.
+COURSE OBJECTIVES: 1.
+To broaden the students' skills in using the basic elements of 3D design: form, shape, texture, space, balance and gravity using the principles of organization: rhythm, balance, scale/proportion and movement / alignment.

 2. To emphasize the exploration and the conceptual skills required in the production of a sculptural expression.